FDA approved uses:

 When used at therapeutic doses, the risk of toxicity is rare.
 Toxicity is more likely when the drug is used in combination or at supratherapeutic doses.

-When ACE inhibitors are combined with other antihypertensive drugs, they have the potential to increase side effects like hyperkalemia, hypotension, and renal failure.
-One should pay more attention when the patient is prescribed an ACE inhibitor and is already on a potassium-sparing diuretic, NSAIDs, cyclosporine, and anticoagulants.
+When combining ACE inhibitors with other antihypertensive drugs, they have the potential to increase side effects like hyperkalemia, hypotension, and renal failure.
+One should pay more attention when the patient is given an ACE inhibitor and is already on a potassium-sparing diuretic, NSAIDs, cyclosporine, and anticoagulants.

 All the presently available ACE inhibitors have similar antihypertensive effects at equivalent doses.
 The only ACE inhibitor that is different is captopril.
 This agent has a short duration of action and is more likely to induce side effects.
-It is the only ACE inhibitor to penetrate the blood-brain barrier and induce confusion and lethargy.
+It is the only ACE inhibitor to penetrate the blood-brain barrier and potentially cause confusion and lethargy.

 ACE inhibitors are widely used in medicine for the treatment of hypertension, heart failure, and patients with chronic kidney disease.
 While effective, healthcare workers (nurse practitioners, physicians, and pharmacists) who prescribe these agents should be aware of their side effects and limitations.
 Patients also need to be monitored for their renal function and electrolyte levels regularly.
 Finally, the healthcare worker should be aware that these agents can produce a chronic dry cough, and the clinician should try another class of antihypertensive medication.